univ-of-utah-marriott-library-apple/management_tools/README.md

 Management Tools, version: x.y.z
 ```

+Note that this will only work from version 1.6.3 on.

 ## Modules

 In Python, modules are designed to be imported into another project to make your life easier.
 These can be integrated into your packages by simply using: